getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Checkbox Field

-The `captcha` field is used to add a Google Recaptcha element to your form.
-Unlike other elements, it can be used once in the form.
+The `checkbox` field is used to add a single checkbox to your form.

-Also, the `name` attribute of the catpcha field must be `g-recaptcha-response`.

 Example: